-Our core business idea is that by organizing a team specialized in the needs of independent and radical media, and by being worker run, we can efficiently serve the software needs of the organizations that we care about in a way that focuses on their goals.
+Our worker-run team specializes in the needs of independent and radical media.
+With this focus, we efficiently serve the software needs of the organizations that we care about in a way that focuses on their goals.

 We carefully pair high-end technology services to the requirements and reality of our clients' day to day operation.
 We study their needs and create unique systems and processes to make sure their objectives are met.

 Matt’s software philosophy is to stay focused on identified business needs and to avoid spending time on over-engineered solutions.
 He and his team craft understandable, maintainable code that does what it needs to do.
 He has developed skill at this over a 10 year career in the software industry serving a variety of happy clients.

 In his work as a consultant for Cyrus, Matt experienced first-hand the value of highly agile, collaborative, and democratic software development teams.
 In 2014 he co-founded Position Development with the mission of making a more democratic company.